microsoft/vscode-wiki/Issue-Tracking-Workflow.md

 `[empty]`

-Issues that are unlabelled have not been looked at by a VS Code team member.
+Issues that are unlabelled have not been looked at by a Code team member <<<we should be less inclusive, in eclipse we would have used committer, which is not a fashionable term anymore.
+Maybe 'Code core contributor'>>>.
 You can expect to see them labelled within a few days of being logged.

 `Bug`

 Issues with the `Bug` label are considered to be defects.
 Once they have the `Bug` label, they'll either be assigned to a developer and assigned a milestone, or put in the `Backlog` milestone, indicating we know it's an issue but we don't know when we will fix it.

 The `Backlog` milestone is a good place to start if you're interested in making a contribution to Code.
+<<<other teams use a help wanted for simple to fix bugs, this has never worked for me in the past so we should not do it >>>

 `Suggestion`